vault27/Foundation/bgp.md

 - Prepending - form of traffic engineering - artificially increases AS-path length.
 Example: AS_PATH: 64500 64496 64496.
 Usually the operator uses their own AS, but that’s not enforced in the protocol.
 Unfortunately, prepending has a catch: To be the deciding factor, all the other attributes need to be equal.
 Excessive prepending opens a network up to wider spread route hijacks - ???.
 - Default TTL - 1 for eBGP, >1 for iBGP, that is why peering from Loopback will not work by default, multihop command can help
 - By default most routers will not send BGP updates to routers with the same AS.
 It should be enabled with special command.
 For example, router A has neighbors B and C, which are in the same AS.
 Updates, received from B, will not be forwarded to C by default
+- Inbound updates containing local AS are discarded

 ## Design
 - ASN numbering